Election-Tech-Initiative/electionguard/README.md

 ## ❓ Questions

 ElectionGuard would love for you to ask questions out in the open using Github Issues.
-If you really want to email the ElectionGuard team, reach out at electionguard@microsoft.com.
+If you really want to email the ElectionGuard team, reach out via the discussions page.

 ## 🎉 Thanks!

-A huge thank you to those who helped to contribute to this project so far, including:
+A huge thank you to those who helped to contribute to this project so far.

-- Josh Benaloh (whose [PhD thesis][verifiable-search-ballot-elections-paper] was the genesis of much of this work)
-- [InfernoRed Technology][infernored]
-- [VotingWorks][voting-works]
-- [Center for Civic Design][center-for-civic-design]
-- [Oxide Design][oxide-design]
-- Many teams within Microsoft

 <!-- Links -->
 [election-guard-banner]: docs/images/electionguard-banner.svg "Election Guard banner SVG"